How To Wash Your Air Conditioner

 Locate any collection of leaves, grass clippings, branches, weeds, etc. that are removable by hand and pull and brush them off the outdoor unit.

 Find a hose with adjustable pressure.
-Use a low-medium pressure and, starting from top to bottom, gently rinse the coil.
+Use a low-medium pressure or the shower feature and, starting from top to bottom, gently rinse the coil.
 Try spraying at different angles to remove anything that may be caught in the coil.
-NOTE: Do not use a power washer or high-pressure hose attachment as the high water pressure can bend/damage the delicate fins on the coil.
+NOTE: DO NOT use a power washer or high-pressure hose attachment as the high water pressure can bend/damage the delicate fins on the coil.

 The air conditioner doesn't need to be completely dry; go ahead and turn it back on shortly after rinsing.